kpunith8/Links-and-Tutorials/Java/Java-8.md

 ## Parallel Streams

-- Stateful streams will not be computed efficiently in parallel, should avoid using parallel stream for ex: using `skip(2)` or `limit(5)` on a stream
+- Statefull streams will not be computed efficiently in parallel, should avoid using parallel stream for ex: using `skip(2)` or `limit(5)` on a stream

 - Stateless stream - No outside information is needed to compute anything